 Some of Kathryn’s highlights as an intern include observing occupational therapists at the NICU follow-up clinic, where she got a chance to speak with Dr. Hoekstra and Lois Gilmore, who cared for Kathryn as a preemie, and walking into the waiting room on her first day to see brochures for and work done with the animal-assisted therapy program.

 She has a strong interest in working as an OT in the NICU.

 “It would be awesome to be at Children’s to bring things even more full circle if I held a position in the NICU, but I could see myself doing that anywhere,” Kathryn said.
 “That’s my long-term goal; it takes quite a bit of continuing education because it’s an advanced area of practice.”

 Kathryn said having the perspective of a patient can be used to help others in a similar position.

 “I realize how my story and experiences can provide that hope for the families going through that,” she said.
 “I can tell them, ‘You guys will overcome this.’ ”

-Jimmy Bellamy is the social media specialist at Children’s Hospitals and Clinics of Minnesota.
+Jimmy Bellamy is the social media specialist at Children’s Minnesota.